-Many more young Kenyans struggle to find work, or only have low-paid jobs.
+Two-thirds of Kenyans depend directly on agriculture for their living.
+Many young Kenyans struggle to find work, or only have low-paid jobs.
 This prolongs their dependency on their parents and fuels frustrations, which increases the likelihood of violence or conflict.

-We are supporting 898 young people in the Trans-Nzoia East district of Kenya’s Rift Valley Province.
-Around 3,000 further people will benefit indirectly.Farm aid not food aid
+We are supporting 850 young people in the Trans-Nzoia East district of Kenya’s Rift Valley Province.
+Around 4,250 further people will benefit indirectly.Farm aid not food aid

 Support our work today and help rural African families end their reliance on food aid.